-But if you’re checking the bag, all you have to do is:
+But if you check your bag, all you have to do is:

 Hold your horses for a second.
-Don’t assume I’ve just checked a thousand-pound behemoth.
-That’s absolutely not what I’m saying and I don’t do that.
+Don't assume I check a thousand-pound behemoth.
+That’s absolutely not what I do.
 I’m not a pack-as-much-crap-as-you-can-and-check-your-bag advocate.
 I’m a hands-free, TSA sprinting, “I feel so thin without my bag” advocate.

 Big, BIG difference.

-On top of that, it’s great to sit on the plane, purse tucked under the seat in front of me – leaving oodles of room for my feet – and people watch.
-You know, watch people lug those carry-on bags down the too skinny aisle, exhaustedly opening and closing bins already stuffed to the max.
+On top of that, it's great to sit on the plane, purse tucked under the seat in front of me - with oodles of room for my feet - and people watch.
+You know - watch people lug those carry-on bags down the too skinny aisle, exhaustedly opening and closing bins already stuffed to the max.
 Desperately searching for a place to put their damn bag.

 If they do find space, they liiiffft and shove, then pull it back out, pushing the next one over.
-Then re-lifting and shoving and slamming, slamming – wait a second, tuck the stupid straps in, and slamming the dang bins shut.
+Then re-lifting and shoving and slamming, slamming - wait for a second, tuck the stupid straps in, and back to slamming the bin shut.

 Or.
 You can check the damn bag.

-If you do, you’ll be able to stop in the restroom without it getting ridiculously crowded in the stall.
-Plus, the long, tedious wait at the baggage carousel you hear about?
+If you do, you'll be able to stop in the restroom without being ridiculously crowded in the stall.
+And the long, tedious wait at the baggage carousel you hear about?
 They oversell that misery big time.
 It’s just not that bad people.

 Ok, let’s call on the elephant in the back of the room with her hand raised.
 Worst-case scenario: your bag is lost.
-Yes – catastrophe.
+Yes - catastrophe.
 Total bullshit if that happens.
-But it can still happen to you after slaving over that stupid carry-on – from the back of a taxi trunk, or off a train or bus.
-Basically – it can happen with a checked bag or a carry-on.
+But it can still happen to you after slaving over that stupid carry-on.
+It can be taken out of the back of a taxi trunk, or off a train or bus.
+Basically - it can happen with a checked bag or a carry-on.

 Lost Luggage Insurance

-I use a combo of coverage from my credit card, the travel insurance I always buy, and the airlines (if they’re the Blamee.) to compensate for lost luggage.
-It did happen to me once and the airlines’ coverage was all I needed.
-Still, I know what my credit card coverage allows and what limits I have in the travel insurance I buy.
+I use a combo of coverage from my credit card, the travel insurance I always buy, and the airlines (if they’re the "Blamee.") to compensate for lost luggage.
+It has happened to me and the airlines' coverage was all I needed.
+Still, I know what my credit card coverage allows and the $$ limits in the travel insurance I buy.

 I’m going to rest my case here, even though I could easily go on about why I so very truly love to check my bag.
 But know this: you will never hear me say “does this bag make my butt look big?”